ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 these network incidents and provide the information for fault analysis (e.g., deeper customer incident analysis based on network incident).

-Different from alarm management, incident process within the controller comprising both Incident Client and Incident Server functionalities provides not only network incident reporting but also diagnosis and resolution functions, it's possible to support self-healing and may be helpful for single-domain closed-loop control.
+Different from alarm management, Incident Process within the controller comprising both Incident Client and Incident Server functionalities provides not only network incident reporting but also diagnosis and resolution functions, it's possible to support self-healing and may be helpful for single-domain closed-loop control.